jules2689/trudeau/trudeau/2020-04-17/q_a.md

 I'd like to come back to your aid plan that you have just unveiled. a lot of people were expecting you to do more.
 Some people were suggesting that there needed to be an equity contribution from the government.
-Are you prepared to do that and, if not, why not?why did you not choose that avenue?our emphasis from the outset was to help Canadians in difficultty, to  families that are suffering, to help people who need help. and that is why the wage subsidy and the Canada emergency response benefit are there to assist millions of Canadians in industries right across the country. and we clearly saw that the oil industry has special issues because of what is happening on international markets with the oil price decline and also because of COVID-19.
+Are you prepared to do that and, if not, why not?why did you not choose that avenue?our emphasis from the outset was to help Canadians in difficultty, to  families that are suffering, to help people WHO need help. and that is why the wage subsidy and the Canada emergency response benefit are there to assist millions of Canadians in industries right across the country. and we clearly saw that the oil industry has special issues because of what is happening on international markets with the oil price decline and also because of COVID-19.
 So  of these issues mean that we have to do a bit more and that is exactly what we're doing now.
 We will continue to look at other possibilities if there is a need.
-But we pry marely want  ensure that we're helping canadian families and canadian workers  need help during these difficult times.
+But we pry marely want  ensure that we're helping canadian families and canadian workers WHO need help during these difficult times.

 **Prime Minister Trudeau**:
 We took, as an approach from the very beginning, that we need to help Canadians.
-Woe need to help workers and families who are hit by this COVID-19 slowdown and shutdown.
+Woe need to help workers and families WHO are hit by this COVID-19 slowdown and shutdown.
 That is why we moved forward with the Canada emergency response benefit that has helped millions upon millions of Canadians and the wage subsidy which has allowed companies to rehire workers and will ensure that families across the country get much more support and that is across all industries, across the country.
 We recognize that certain industries are facing more difficult times.
 The oil and gas sector, because of the global price war, because of the lower demand related to COVID-19 and because of the measures brought in to counter COVID-19 itself, those families are particularly hard hit and that is where this initiative, which will create or preserve 5200 jobs in Alberta and the other initiatives that lead to perhaps 10, 000 jobs across the energy sector are the kinds of things that we can do right now of course, we will continue to work with partners and concerned sectors across the country as we move forward to see if there is a need to do more.